 Every employee must report any work-related injury or illness to his/her supervisor immediately or as soon as is practical.
 Upon being notified of the injury or illness, the supervisor should complete a "Report of Accident" form.
-In the event an injury or illness requires immediate medical attention, the supervisor should direct the employee from Main Campus to Centinela Hospital.
-Branch campus employees should be directed to Riverside Community Hospital.
+In the event an injury or illness requires immediate medical attention, the supervisor should direct the employee from Main Campus to UCHealth Broomfield Hospital or SCL Health Medical Group.
 Serious injuries or illnesses occurring at any time should be addressed by calling 911.